near-ndc/gwg/specs/spec-2-election-ui.md

 - I want to see a candidate profile (Near Social) and the platform they used to nominate themselves (nomination mechism).
 - I want to see a candidate's past congressional history on profile (past roles, proposals, and complaints), so I can audit their past performance.
 - I want to see the profile + attestation (queried from the nomination process) for a candidate so I can see social proof for why someone was elected.
-- I want to see what DAOs a candidate is in even if they are not part of NDC, in order to understand what communities they are a part of.

 #### Runoffs